 is neutral, ideal for neutral runners with medium to high arches who do not need extra arch support.

 As a road running shoe in this Puma Propel review, we must mention the Propel was designed to go on hard, flat surfaces.
-Wearers can walk or run on paved roads, dirt roads and light trails.
+Wearers can walk or run on paved roads, dirt roads, and light trails.
 It was also designed for cross-training, meaning it can be worn indoors on hard gym floors.
 It was not designed to go on wet or slippery terrain.

-The Puma Propel has a good price that make it a popular choice for new runners
+The Puma Propel has a good price that makes it a popular choice for new runners

 , seasoned runners, and those in between.
 When it was first released, it was 35% cheaper than the average running shoe.
 Its two-rubber outsole with a transition line, IMEVA foam, two layers of mesh, no-sew design, and popular style and color choices make it a good deal for a full price shoe, but as a lower priced shoe, it's a great deal.
-Because it was released a couple years ago, retailers are now selling it for anywhere from half its original price to 33% more than its original price mentioned in this Puma Propel review.
+Because it was released a couple of years ago, retailers are now selling it for anywhere from half its original price to 33% more than its original price mentioned in this Puma Propel review.

 As a road running and cross-training shoe, the Propel has treads for gripping hard surfaces such as roads, paths, light trails, and gym floors

 .
 The blown rubber in the forefoot is especially good at gripping those types of surfaces.
 Its grooves allow wearers to pick up speed or go up or down hills mentioned in the Puma Propel review.
 Testers found that the Propel does not get good traction on wet terrain, and it lacks the lugs or spikes required to go on slippery terrain.

 The Propel has a light amount of stability.
 As a neutral shoe, it was designed for neutral runners who do not over-pronate